dhis2-chap/docker_python_template/Readme.md

 ### How to use

-1. Fork this repository and checkout the code locally
+1. Make a fork of this repository, and give it a suitable name (e.g. docker_for_some_model).
+Clone the repository locally.
 2. Decide on a name for the image you want to build.
 Edit the file `.githbub/workflows/build.yml` and make sure `IMAGE_NAME` points to your name.
 3. If you want, change how the Github action is being run.
 Currently, it runs on every push to the `master` branch (NB: Change this to `main` if you branch is called `main`).
 3. Edit Dockerfile.
 The file contains an example of how to add an R package